-For example, in case of long data download, mediation system will keep sending partial events to the billing system so that billing system keep rating them instead of waiting of event completion and as soon as customer's credit limit breach, account will be barred and Network element will be informed to terminate the call.
+For example, in case of long data download, mediation system will keep sending partial events to the billing system so that billing system keep rating them instead of waiting for event completion, and as soon as customer's credit limit breach, account will be barred and Network element will be informed to terminate the call.

 The Rating Engine can automatically check to see if any rating time thresholds, including rating time discount thresholds, have been reached.

-Rating time thresholds helps in protecting operators from lots of revenue loss.
-For example, a customer may not be willing to pay more than his credit limit in such case it become necessary to terminate customer's call as soon as it reaches to credit limit threshold.
+Rating time thresholds help in protecting operators from lots of revenue loss.
+For example, a customer may not be willing to pay more than his credit limit, in such case, it becomes necessary to terminate customer's call as soon as it reaches to credit limit threshold.

-If it is required to take rating time action then it is important to have as much as real time rating is possible.
+If it is required to take rating time action, then it is important to have as much as real time rating as possible.

 Next chapter would explain how we collect all the rated CDRs for the whole month and generate final invoice/bill, which is sent to the end customer to collect revenue for the provided services.